x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/public-attachment-handling.md

     File access can be controlled based on whether a user has logged on to a public or private computer.
 The option for users to select private computer access or public computer access is available only when you're using forms-based authentication.
 All other forms of authentication default to private computer access.

-  - **Direct file access** Select this check box if you want to enable direct file access.
+  - **Direct file access**: Select this check box if you want to enable direct file access.
 Direct file access lets users open files attached to email messages.

-  - **WebReady Document Viewing** Select this check box if you want to enable supported documents to be converted to HTML and displayed in a web browser.
+  - **WebReady Document Viewing**: Select this check box if you want to enable supported documents to be converted to HTML and displayed in a web browser.

-  - **Force WebReady Document Viewing when a converter is available** Select this check box if you want to force documents to be converted to HTML and displayed in a web browser before users can open them in the viewing application.
+  - **Force WebReady Document Viewing when a converter is available**: Select this check box if you want to force documents to be converted to HTML and displayed in a web browser before users can open them in the viewing application.
 Documents can be opened in the viewing application only if direct file access has been enabled.

 4. Click **Save** to update the policy.